rbtnn/vim-pterm/README.md

 __Not set {terminal-bufnr}:__
   Open the first of existing terminal-buffers in a popup window.
-  If does not exist, open a new terminal in a popup window.
+  If terminal-buffer does not exist, open a new terminal in a popup window.

 __Set {terminal-bufnr}:__
   Open {terminal-bufnr} in a popup window.